kus/cs2-modded-server/README.md

 You also need to create an [authorization key](http://steamcommunity.com/dev/apikey) which will allow your server to download maps from the workshop.
 Put this value in the `API_KEY` environment variable.

+**You must connect to the server from the public IP, not the LAN IP even if you are on the same network.
+The script logs the public IP `Starting server on XXX.XXX.XXX.XXX:27015`**

 ## Creating a LAN server

 Create a custom file for `/game/csgo/cfg/env.cfg` following the [custom files](#custom-files) steps (`/custom_files/cfg/env.cfg`) and set `sv_lan` to `1`, `sv_downloadurl` to `""` and `sv_allowdownload` to `1`.